unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 Content-->-Browser: Images, Videos
 {% endhighlight %}

-Microservices have a huge cost (you can't even experiment with it like with a single codebase) so let's stress test our desing:
+Microservices have a huge cost (you can't even experiment with it like with a single codebase) so let's stress test our design:

 - what would happen if Price Service goes down?
 - how many HTTP calls do we have to make per single user request?
 - when I'm in Spain but want to deliver to London, how does that impact things I'm adding to basket?
 - can I deal with multiple delivery companies?
-- ... if these things cause ripple effect across multiple apps and it's EXTREMELY hard to change these things with microservices
+- ... if these things cause ripple effect across multiple applications and it's EXTREMELY hard to change these things with microservices
 - ... if a microservices in the sequence diagram does only 1 thing, is its existence justified
 - ... perhaps I could merge microservices based on the availability (they both have to be up together in order for the whole webapp to be usable)
 - ... if Sales and Promotions are done by different people, putting them in one microservice might mean that the team in charge won't have easy access to one of the groups (Conway's Law)